 The dance also appears in Playford (starting in the first edition of 1651 and continuing until 1728)

-Cecil Sharp bowdlerized the title to Hey, boys, up go we which scarcely seems an improvement.
+Cecil Sharp bowdlerized the title to Hey, boys, up go we which scarcely seems an improvement, and used the tune from that dance for this one.

 The Playford Ball quotes Samuel Pepys in 1662 as quoting Charles II "Then to country dances; the King leading the first, which he called for, which was, says he 'Cuckolds all awry.'
 The old dance of England."